 Harris' hawks are a non-indigenous species of bird of prey.
 This means that Harris' hawks do not naturally reside and breed in Ontario.
 In fact, Harris' hawks are desert dwelling birds that are native to southern USA, into northern Mexico.
 To learn more about Harris' hawks book a falconry experience so we can teach you all about them!

 Aspen is a 2017 male Harris' hawk who is our ultimate 'been there done that' kindof guy.
-He has done static displays, falconry experiences, classroom visits, educational demonstrations at zoo's, conventions and has even begun training to do falconry on horseback!
+He has done static displays, falconry experiences, Medieval Faires, classroom visits, educational demonstrations at zoo's, conventions and has even begun training to do falconry on horseback!
 Did we mention he is GREAT with kids?
-He is very social and has tons of personality, he is always a crowd pleaser!
+He is very social and has tons of personality.
+He is always a crowd pleaser!

 Hera is a 2018 female Harris' hawk who has just recently began her career as a demonstration bird.
 She is our BIG beauty, weighing in at a whopping 1100 grams (or just under 2.5 lbs!).
 She has a regal prowess about her and always amazes our guests with her beauty and majesty.

 We have other birds on our team that are not used for demonstrations.
 They are a part of our Bird Control team, and they prefer not to be in the spot light.